Graco Inc.

-Graco is an American manufacturer of fluid-handling systems and products based in Minneapolis, Minnesota.
+Graco Inc. is an American industrial company that specializes in the development and manufacturing of fluid-handling systems and products.
+The company is headquartered in Minneapolis, Minnesota, and markets its products to customers worldwide.

 History

 Russell Gray, a Minneapolis parking lot attendant, founded Gray Company, Inc. in 1926 with his brother Leil Gray to produce and sell Russell's air-powered grease gun, invented in response to cold weather making hand-powered grease guns inoperable.
 Sales their first year of operation were $35,000.

 By 1941, annual sales had reached $1 million.
 They capitalized on opportunities in defense-based lubricating needs during World War II.
 After World War II, Graco began expanding outside of lubricant handling, developing a paint pump and direct-from-drum industrial fluids pumps.

 By the mid-1950s they had expanded to $5 million in sales and 400 employees, and were servicing fluid handling needs in a wide variety of industries.

 Leil Gray died in 1958, and was succeeded as president by Harry A. Murphy.
 He was succeeded in turn by David A Koch in 1962.
 The company continued to expand, helped by the 1957 introduction of the airless spray gun.
 By 1969, when Gray Company went public and changed its name to Graco, it had annual sales of $33 million.

 After acquiring H. G. Fischer & Co, a manufacturer of electrostatic finishing products, sales continued to climb, reflecting an industry-wide shift in automobile painting from air-based to electrostatic technologies.
 By 1979, sales had climbed to $100 million.

 In 1981, Graco started a joint-venture called Graco Robotics, Inc. (GRI) with Edon Finishing Systems.